sarojnaik-cloudarchitect/sarojnaik-cloudarchitect/README.md

 ## About

 Principal Cloud Architect with 20+ years in enterprise IT and cloud infrastructure.
-Specialising in DevSecOps, zero-trust security, and AI-powered platform engineering on AWS and Kubernetes.
+Designs and delivers zero-trust security platforms, DevSecOps pipelines, and AI-powered platform engineering on AWS and Kubernetes.

 ---